 What is a cloud security policy?

-Having a cloud security policy is crucial for all-round cybersecurity.
+Having a cloud security policy is crucial for all-around cybersecurity.
 Cloud security policies are documents featuring rules about how to use the cloud (and how not to use it).
 Elements can include:

-• Data handling regulations.
-What data types workers can move into the cloud and data types that are prohibited.
+- Data handling regulations.
+What data types workers can move into the cloud and what data types are prohibited?
 Information about the risks associated with each data type, and measures to mitigate those risks.

-• Authorization and access control.
-Cloud security requires in-depth access control to admit authorized users and block malicious entry.
-The policy may include measures like two-factor authentication, use of VPNs, and rules about safe remote access.
+- Authorization and access control.
+Cloud security requires in-depth access control to admit authorized users and block malicious entries.
+The policy may include measures like two-factor authentication, the use of VPNs, and rules about safe remote access.

 Put simply, individuals reading the cloud security policy should understand: